Protecting multimodal large language models against misleading visualizations: Experiment 1 - Impact of parametric knowledge

 \section{Experiment 1 - Impact of parametric knowledge}

 We observed in Experiment 1 that Claude-3.5-sonnet, GPT4o, and Gemini-1.5-pro primarily outperform other MLLMs on the real-world subset of the misleading visualizations.
-We make the assumption that this is due to their parametric knowledge, which allows them to answer the question without considering the visualization.
-To support this assumption, we identified the subset of 22 real-world MCQS, out of 42, that could be answered based on world knowledge.
+We assume this is due to their parametric knowledge, which allows them to answer the question without considering the visualization.
+To support this assumption, we identified a subset of 22 real-world MCQS out of 42 that could be answered using world knowledge.
 We rephrased the questions slightly to make them self-contained, without direct references to the visualization's content.
 The accuracy of GPT4o on this subset is 77\%.
 If we provide only the MCQ to GPT4o, without the visualization's image, the accuracy is still 50\%, highlighting indeed a moderate ability to answer the real-world MCQs based on parametric knowledge.
 In such cases, parametric knowledge effectively serves as a form of protection against real-world misleaders.
 However, this finding should be interpreted with caution.
 In practical scenarios, the underlying data will often be recent and unlikely to be covered by the parametric knowledge.
+Other factors might explain the performance on the real-world subset, including differences in visualization complexity and question difficulty compared to CALVI and CHARTOM.